 What we don’t: Limited storage and fabric isn’t very durable.

 Technical fabrics and performance styling have their place, but for day hiking and traveling, we prioritize comfort and breathability above all else.
 One of our favorite designs in this category is The North Face’s Aphrodite 2.0, which combines everyday style with a light and airy build that’s wildly comfortable and quick-drying.
-The plush, rib-knit waistband feels great underneath a harness or hipbelt (although the external drawstring can get in the way at times), and drawcords at each ankle give you the option of wearing the pant with a slight flare, cinched above your feet, or pulled up around your calves capri-style.
+The plush, rib-knit waistband feels great underneath a climbing harness or hipbelt (although the external drawstring can get in the way at times), and drawcords at each ankle give you the option of wearing the pant with a slight flare, cinched above your feet, or pulled up around your calves capri-style.
 All told, the Aphrodite is one of our favorite pants to wear for casual warm-weather adventures when we still want full leg coverage.

 We’ve worn the Aphrodite 2.0 for everything from day hikes in Patagonia to multi-pitch climbs, but we don’t recommend it for demanding backcountry pursuits.
-The thin and lightweight materials aren’t particularly durable and have a tendency to snag and pill over time, and you don’t get any wet-weather assurance in the form of DWR or wicking fabrics.
+The thin and lightweight materials aren’t particularly durable and have a tendency to snag and pill over time, and you don’t get any wet-weather assurance in the form of a DWR coating or wicking fabrics.
 Further, while we love the Aphrodite’s roomy hand pockets and hidden zippered stash, the lack of other storage can be limiting.
 But for the right uses—including casual hikes, travel, or performing camp chores—it’s hard to beat the combination of comfort and price.
 The North Face also offers a jogger variation, which is largely similar but with a lower-profile waistband and more streamlined fit.

 See The North Face Aphrodite 2.0